Exploring Bluetooth Profiles and their Applications

 Single Profile Single Device(SPSD) Single profile is used between a single pair of Bluetooth devices.
 No other profile is used concurrently.
 Single Profile Single Device

 Single Profile Multiple Devices(SPMD) Single profile is used concurrently between several Bluetooth devices.
-For example, one device runs multiple instances of the same profile, and each instance is connected to a separate Bluetooth device supporting that profile.
+For example, one device runs multiple instances of the same Bluetooth profile, and each instance is connected to a separate Bluetooth device supporting that profile.
 Single Profile Multiple Devices

 Multiple Profiles Single Device(MPSD) Multiple Bluetooth profiles are used concurrently between two devices.
 Multiple Profiles Single Device